TykTechnologies/tyk-operator/docs/getting-started.md

 - **throttle_interval**:  Interval (in seconds) between each request retry.
 - **throttle_retry_limit**: Total request retry number.

-Now you can create a key using this security policy and access your API.
+Now you can create a key, using this security policy, and access your API.

 > We are continously adding support for new features which you can track [here](./policies.md)